iMAP State of Internet Censorship Report 2022 - Cambodia

 Civil Society Organizations (CSO) worked intensively to reduce poverty for the rural and affected communities, increase agricultural productivity, increase economic development, promote gender equality and equity, and democratic governance as well as advance democracy and promote human rights.
 They represent various sectors of work to demand responsive policy and practices from relevant governments and stakeholders.
 Starting from 2012 onwards, journalists, CSOs and Human Rights Defenders (HRD) embraced the internet as a means to advocate and disseminate their work.
 The LANGO (Law on Association and NGO) and taxation laws are perceived by several CSOs and experts as tools of the government to restrict NGOs that are critical of the government and the ruling party, in particular NGOs working in democracy, human rights, and advocacy.
 Some NGOs, like NDI (National Democratic Institute) from the US, were shut down or pushed to do so by the government.

-Several media outlets - television stations and most radio outlets - are aligned with the ruling party15 or the government.
+Several media outlets - television stations and most radio outlets - are aligned with the ruling party or the government.
 A few robust and independent media outlets and NGOs are in trouble with their operations under the conditions set in the LANGO and taxation laws, in particular.
 The government is criticized for the increased control over the media landscape in the country.
 Soon after the dissolution of the opposition party, some international media outlets, mainly from the US, were forcefully shut down by the government.
 Those media could only broadcast their online programs from abroad.

 Activism has emerged in the last decade.
 Human rights defenders, environmental activists, and farmer activists are prominent in the politics of the kingdom working to demand responsiveness and accountability of the government to the society and constituencies, while citizen journalists become powerful in the media sector on the ground.
 Their personal movement and relations and online communications are increasingly under the surveillance of the government.
 Journalists, activists, and other internet users increasingly face physical and online harassment for their online posts.
-Cambodian journalist, Mr. Kouv Piseth is arrested on the 24 July 2021 after he posted criticisms on Facebook about the Cambodia government’s decision to use China’s Sinopharm and Sinovac vaccines, and Mr. Oun Chhiv was arrested on 28th Sept 2021 after his reporting of the on a land dispute which allegedly involved high-ranking officials in the Botum Sakor National Park, Koh Kong province.16
+Cambodian journalist, Mr. Kouv Piseth is arrested on the 24 July 2021 after he posted criticisms on Facebook about the Cambodia government’s decision to use China’s Sinopharm and Sinovac vaccines, and Mr. Oun Chhiv was arrested on 28th Sept 2021 after his reporting of the on a land dispute which allegedly involved high-ranking officials in the Botum Sakor National Park, Koh Kong province.

 Cambodia is claimed by the government as a lower-income country in 2015 and to become a middle-income country by 2030.
 Such a claim changed the financing landscape.
 It is implied in the move out of Western NGOs and donor communities, while the influx of Chinese programs and loans for development and business advancement.
 The internet development of the country dramatically increased in just a few years.
 Five IPS companies are increasingly investing in this dramatic boom business.
 All of these companies are from communist and totalist countries, mainly China and Vietnam.